mikefieldmay/MarvelCovers/README.md

 ```
 As a comics fan,
 So I can appreciate some art,
+I'd like to view a comic cover.

+As a comics fan,
+So I can appreciate a lot of art,
-I'd like to view some comics covers.
+I'd like to view lots of comic covers.

 As a comics fan,
 So I can find out more about comics,